operasoftware/devopera/articles/_posts/2014-07-19-pub-sub-design-pattern-in-javascript.md

 Where did `window.favs` go?
 We don't need it anymore!
 We just **publish** a `favs/add` event (note that it is a good practice to namespace your event names), the `favs.js` file will be listening and will react accordingly, triggering the `favs/added` and `favs/failed` events as needed.
 We have **decoupled** our little module, as a result we no longer need to use a global variable, have more flexibility on the loading order of the scripts, and more importantly we can now easily test our code by simply publishing events as needed; as a bonus this allows our tests to be more behaviour-driven rather than feature-driven, which is also a good practice :)

 # Promises: Another solution for async code
 Promises are another tool we can use to deal with async code, they are gaining popularity and for a good reason!
-They can be quite helpful, it's important to know what they are and when they should be used, it also plays nice with the PubSub design pattern.
+They can be quite helpful so it's important to know what they are and when they should be used, they also plays nice with the PubSub design pattern.

 The [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) defines promises as follows:

 > The Promise interface represents a proxy for a value not necessarily known when the promise is created.
 It allows you to associate handlers to an asynchronous action's eventual success or failure.
 This lets asynchronous methods return values like synchronous methods: instead of the final value, the asynchronous method returns a promise of having a value at some point in the future.
 > A pending promise can become either fulfilled with a value, or rejected with a reason.
 When either of these happens, the associated handlers queued up by a promise's then method are called.

-That definition might be a bit hard to swallow, but it's in fact pretty simple; Promises represent an entity which still doesn't have a value, but it's guaranteed that it will eventually either have a value (**succeed**) or **fail**.
+That definition might be a bit hard to swallow, but it's in fact pretty simple.
+Promises represent an entity which still doesn't have a value, but it's guaranteed that it will eventually either have a value (**succeed**) or **fail**.

 	// A simple promise
+	var promise = new MyPromise();
+	promise.then(onPromiseFinished, onPromiseFailed, onProgress);

+A Promise **must** have a `then` function which accepts 3 callbacks, the first two are for success and failure respectively, the third one is to notify the consumer on progress, useful for very long operations but seldom used.

+Something nice about promises is that they are **chainable**.

+	var promise = new MyPromise();
+	promise.then(function () {
+		console.log('First callback');
+	}).then(function () {
+		console.log('Second callback');
+	});

+This code will print `First callback` and then `Second callback`.
+Something important to not is that if one callback fails, the following won't get executed.

-	var promise = new Promise();
+	var promise = new MyPromise();
-	promise.done(onPromiseFinished);
-	promise.fail(onPromiseFailed);

-That might not seem like a big deal, but there are several scenarios where it is quite useful!
+	promise.then(function () {
+		console.log('I get executed');
+		throw 'Error';
+	}).then(function () {
+		console.log('I don't get executed');
+	});

+This allows us to execute async code in a synchronous manner, as we are used to.
+Also, if one of your callbacks returns a promise, the subsequent `then` call will be evaluated on that promise you returned, this makes chaining Promises easy as pie.

+## Common Promise Scenario #1
+So by now you've read quite a lot on abstract promises, let's get down to a real use case!
 I'll illustrate two, the first one is for caching AJAX requests.
 First let's write an implementation **without** promises:

 	var cache = {};
 	function loadSong(id, callback) {